AlphaBravoCompany/ab-training-labs/container-bootcamp/section-8-labs/README.md

 `kubectl get pods -n training-lab -o wide` {{ execute }}

-Notice that it automatically created 3 and distributed them across our worker nodes for fault tolerance.
+Notice that it automatically created 3 pods and distributed them across our worker nodes for fault tolerance.

 We can also see that a ReplicaSet was automatically created: